nashmia-riaz/Blog/_posts/2018-05-27-The-Role-of-Computer-Games-and-Their-Influence-on-Society.markdown

 date: 2018-05-27 23:45:00 +0500
 categories: post
 ---
-# The Role of Computer Games and Their Influence on Society

 Computer games have been around for decades by now.
 Starting with the first video game in the 1970s, the introduction of console games in the 1980s and eventually the boom of computer games in the 2000s, computer games have undoubtedly had an impact on our society.
 With contributions to technology, the role it plays in behaviour reconstruction of youngsters as well as it's subtle impact on social media, computer games have much evolved from their early 8-bit ancestors into life-altering experiences today.

 ## Computer Games - Good or Bad?